morceaudebois/bonjourr.fr/src/content/docs/docs/customisation/backgrounds.md

 ### URLs

-The URLs option is another way to import your own images into Bonjourr, but instead of having them on your computer, you source them from a distant server.
+The URLs option is another way to import your own images into Bonjourr, but instead of having them on your computer, you source them from a remote server.

 <img
   src="/documentation/overview/background-urls.png"